 - Long-term care services

 In other words, if employees have a cost related to healthcare, they can use their HSA, even if insurance doesn’t cover it.
-For example, my health insurance doesn’t cover glasses.
-My HSA can still be used to cover the cost of my glasses.
+For example, a health insurance plan may not cover glasses, but the member could still use their HSA funds to cover the cost of glasses.

 Benefits of an HSA